codihuston/argo-tutorial/README.md

 4. Run RSpec tests in this image
 5. Run Cucumber tests in this image

-### Getting Started
+## Getting Started

+Argo Workflows, Argo CD, Argo Events, and Argo Rollouts typically all live on the same Kubernetes cluster.

+Kubernetes provides a common platform for deploying and managing containers, making it the natural choice for running Argo Workflows, Argo CD, and Argo Events.
+Having all of these components on the same cluster allows for easy integration and communication between them, enabling you to create a complete CI/CD automation platform that can be easily managed and scaled.

+It's possible to run Argo Workflows, Argo CD, and Argo Events on separate clusters, at the cost of increasing the complexity of the setup and would require additional infrastructure and network configuration to ensure communication between the clusters.
+In most cases, it's recommended to run all components on the same cluster for ease of use and management.

 ## Argo CD

 See: [Repo](https://github.com/argoproj/argo-cd/releases).

 Argo CD runs inside of Kubernetes.
-It will sync a given repo to a Kubernetes cluster.
+It will sync a given repo (application state) to a Kubernetes cluster.
 So the workflow would be:

 1. Run a workflow to build, test, and publish your application container
 2. In Argo CD, register an application repo